SKindij/Asynchronous-Programming-JS/README.md

 #### There are two ways of running something regularly.<br>

-**setInterval** starts a function after the interval of time, then repeating to run a function continuously at that interval.<br>
+&emsp;**setInterval** starts a function after the interval of time, then repeating to run a function continuously at that interval.<br>
 ```javascript
        // repeat with the interval of 2 seconds
        let intervalId = setInterval(() => console.log('tick'), 2000);